Trustees and Officers

 See under Vice Presidents above

-Deborah is the SPR's Honorary Website Manager as of January, 2015.
+Deborah is the SPR's Honorary Website Manager.
 Her PhD is in Psychology with a concentration in consciousness and spirituality from Saybrook University in San Francisco.
 Her dissertation research was the first parapsychological study of its kind exploring telepathic interspecies communication.
+Dr. Erickson's most recent research explored animal communication with therapy horses working with PTSD-diagnosed veterans.
 Her left-hemisphere work includes over 30 years in technology management as a Director and Technical Project Manager.
 In her right-hemisphere work she is a parapsychology researcher, telepathic interspecies communicator, Reiki Master, and Healing Touch for Animals practitioner.
-Other volunteer work supports the American Rose Society as Consulting Rosarian, Horticulture Judge, Arrangement Judge, and Webmaster for the ARS Pacific Northwest District.
-More information is available at www.deborahericksonphd.com/.
+Her other volunteer work supports animals with the Fences for Fido organization, and the American Rose Society as Consulting Rosarian, Horticulture Judge, Arrangement Judge, and Webmaster for the ARS Pacific Northwest District.
+More information is available at www.deborahericksonphd.com.